-- 4.1 The JCE will meet monthly at a time to be agreed, or more frequently at the request of any member. - 4.2 The quorum for meetings of the JCE shall be a minimum of three (3) [including one (1) representative from each of the Partner organisations. - 4.3 Decisions of the JCE shall be made unanimously.
-Where unanimity is not reached then the item in question will in the first instance be referred to the next meeting of the JCE, which may be called especially to resolve the issue.
-If no unanimity is reached on the second occasion it is discussed then the matter shall be dealt with in accordance with the dispute resolution procedure set out in the BCF Section 75 agreement. - 4.4 Where a Partner is not present and has not given prior written notification of its intended position on a matter to be discussed, then those present may not make or record commitments on behalf of that Partner in any way.
+4.1 The THTEB will meet monthly at a time to be agreed, or more frequently at the request of any member.

+- 4.2 The quorum for meetings of the THTEB shall be a minimum of three (3) [including one (1) representative from each of the Partner organisations. - 4.3 Decisions of the THTEB shall be made unanimously.
+Where unanimity is not reached then the item in question will in the first instance be referred to the next meeting of the THTEB, which may be called especially to resolve the issue.
+If no unanimity is reached on the second occasion it is discussed then the matter shall be dealt with in accordance with the dispute resolution procedure set out in the BCF Section 75 agreement.